WICG/PEPC/explainer.md

-also respond to permission status changes that are not caused by direct interaction with the PEPC (for example, user agents generally allow users to control permissions on various UI surfaces that are entirely separate from the site’s rendering area).
+also respond to permission status changes that are not caused by direct interaction with the PEPC (for example, user agents generally allow users to control permissions on various UI surfaces that are entirely separate from the site's rendering area).
 Therefore the events provided on the PEPC will be strictly about what type of interaction the user has had with the permission flow that was triggered by PEPC and will not include information about permission status changes that might have resulted from said interactions: